Academic Master

 (Glaspell, Trifles)

 The dead bird they hide represents the oppressive nature of women.
-One of the main reason’s Mrs. Wright murdered her husband by strangling her is in response to the way he strangled and took the life of her bird.
-Strangely enough, the women that accompanied the men into the Wright’s abandoned house found pieces of evidence and tried to keep facts to themselves.
+One of the main reasons Mrs. Wright murdered her husband by strangling her is in response to the way he strangled and took the life of her bird.
+Strangely enough, the women who accompanied the men into the Wright’s abandoned house found pieces of evidence and tried to keep facts to themselves.

 “We live close together, and we live far apart.
 We all go through the same things-it’s all just a different kind of the same thing.”